This page was last updated: March 20, 2019, 5:20 pm ET

 Though the Student Spaceflight Experiments Program (SSEP) is a relatively new STEM education initiative—launched in June 2010—it already has an extensive heritage delivering real on-orbit research experiences for students in grades 5-16.

-Since program inception in June 2010, there have been fourteen SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 12 to ISS.
-A total of 165 communities have participated in the program, reflecting 40 States and the District of Columbia in the U. S., 4 Provinces in Canada, and a community in Brazil.
-Thus far 38 communities have participated in multiple flight opportunities – two communities are conducting their 5th flight with Mission 12 – reflecting the sustainable nature of the program.
+Since program inception in June 2010, there have been fifteen SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 13 to ISS.
+A total of 178 communities have participated in the program, reflecting 41 States and the District of Columbia in the U. S., 4 Provinces in Canada, and a community in Brazil.
+Thus far 52 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.
+For example, with Mission 13, there are 14 communities that are conducting their 2rd flight, 10 communities conducting their 3rd through 6th flights, and even one community conducting their 9th flight.

 Summary of Flight Opportunities to Date